 Instructions

 - First, let’s rinse mushrooms under running cold water (use only cold water as under warm water mushrooms get covered by dark spots).
 Do not leave them to soak in water for a long time.
-Use mushroom brush if you have one.
+Use a mushroom brush if you have one.

-- After cleaning mushrooms, blot them with paper towels.
+- After cleaning the mushrooms, blot them with paper towels.
 Now, it’s time to slice mushrooms.
 We quartered them, but you can cut them in whatever shape you want.

 - Heat olive oil in a sauté pan over medium heat.
 Add quartered mushrooms and sauté them until they turn golden (around 5 minutes).
-Stir occasionally and let all the liquid to evaporate.
+Stir occasionally and let all the liquid evaporate.

 - While mushrooms are on the stove, chop and add onion to the pan.

-- Salt here is optional.
-As soy sauce already adds saltiness to the dish alongside great flavor!
+- The salt here is optional.
+Soy sauce already adds saltiness to the dish alongside great flavor!
+To serve, sprinkle chopped fresh herbs over mushrooms!